Find out everything you need to know about being an intern with the British Red Cross.

 - youth engagement

 - international family tracing.

-The Red Cross posts positions regularly throughout the year.
-These are subjected to consistent quality controls to ensure a high level of experience is offered to all interns.
+The British Red Cross advertises positions regularly throughout the year.
+We apply consistent quality controls to ensure all our interns enjoy a rewarding role with us.

 All of our internship opportunities are based in the UK.
 If you are interested in volunteering abroad with the Red Cross please contact the relevant country’s national Red Cross society (e.g. Spanish Red Cross).